Mercedes-Benz G-Class: BA3 Final Edition and Edition Selection (2011)

 The BA3 Final Edition was launched in 2011 to mark the final production run of the three-door, short wheelbase station wagon.
 The single model variation was G 350 CDI BlueTEC.
 This farewell special is distinguished by body-coloured AMG flared wheel arches with 5-twin-spoke light-alloy wheels, carbon optics stripes, an AMG radiator grille, 18-inch alloys, extra chrome trims inside and outside, black leather interior offset by walnut burr veneers and ambient lighting.

 At the same time, Mercedes-Benz offered the "Edition Select" special for the five-door model, G 500.
 Edition Selection applies the same special edition treatment to the G 500/G 550 even though the five-door long wheelbase station wagon would continue for several more years.

 G 55 AMG long "mastermind" Limited (2012)

 As a brand awareness collaboration for the Fashion Week, Mercedes-Benz Japan and mastermind JAPAN built five units for the Japanese market.
 Externally, the chrome trims and wheels were done in black paint finish, and two stickers were affixed to the side panels at the rear.
 The mastermind JAPAN skull and bone badges were affixed to the headrests and spare wheel cover.
-The interior was done in black leather trim with the roof liner finished in light grey Alcantara.
+The interior was finished in black leather trim, with the roof liner finished in light grey Alcantara.